Emotional overwhelm & executive functioning therapy in Arvada, CO

 Clarity changes everything.

-Without emotional clarity, it’s easy to:
+Without clarity and emotional awareness, it's easy to:

 • react quickly instead of responding intentionally

-• avoid difficult conversations
+• avoid difficult conversations or responsibilities

-• feel disconnected from yourself or others
+• feel disconnected from yourself and others

 Image is of a cat looking peaceful while enjoying the outdoors.

-What we work on in emotion regulation therapy
+What we work on in therapy

 Understanding your emotions → Moving beyond “stressed” or “fine” into more specific awareness.